gonglini/2023ESWContest_free_1035/README.md

-## Fire detection
+## Fire detection (Darknet YoloV4)

-Fire detection of this project is for fire fighting purposes.
-So we considered a way to accurately detect fire through two sensors and then find the coordinate value of the fire.

-The fire detection system determines that the fire was truly detected when object detection by the camera sensor and fire wavelength detection by the flame sensor were performed at the same time.

-A flame sensor is detect a specific wavelength generated only fire.(185nm~260nm) It can detect up to flame of in front 0.5m

-### Object Detection

 The project contains object detection by using darknet yoloV4-tiny.
 I made customize weight file by machine learning.
 I extracted the coordinate value of fire by extracting the coordinate of the bounding box drawn when detecting fire.
 And i modified batch and subdivision for Jsons capability.

+### Fire Detection (IR sensor)

+Fire detection of this project is for fire fighting purposes.
+So we considered a way to accurately detect fire through two sensors and then find the coordinate value of the fire.

+The fire detection system determines that the fire was truly detected when object detection by the camera sensor and fire wavelength detection by the flame sensor were performed at the same time.

+A flame sensor is detect a specific wavelength generated only fire.(185nm~260nm) It can detect up to flame of in front 1.5m

 ## Fire extinguisher